canonical/cloud-init/doc/rtd/reference/datasources/nocloud.rst

 Configuration sources
 =====================

-User-data, meta data, network config, and vendor data may be sourced from one of several possible locations, either locally or remotely.
+User-data, metadata, network config, and vendor data may be sourced from one of several possible locations, either locally or remotely.

 Source 1: Local filesystem